 The rain started just POURING down, and I made it under the covered eating area of an out-of-business BBQ joint to plan the last few hours.
 Once the storm cell passed, I was in clear riding all through Austin, and began to work my way down it’s eastern suburbs.
 I spotted a park with bathrooms so I stopped to pee, and… see, when you deviate too far from the GPS’s route, it asks if you want to skip the next location.
 I swore I hit the “NO DON’T SKIP!” button, but apprently I didn’t, so I accidentally submitted this stop as T11 instead of stop A14.. and then skipped the actual T11 stop entirely..
 I was working on the ACTS combo, so this means I didn’t have either the T or the A, since my scorer would have to deny the bonus (you can correct mistakes up until you score another bonus, at which point you’re locked in.)

-Entirely on me, and I could’ve/should’ve caught it when I double-checked it in the book, but I instead misread the bonus location code from the GPS turn-by-turn listing instead, focusing on the wrong entire.. typical cascade of tiny mistakes.
+Entirely on me, and I could’ve/should’ve caught it when I double-checked it in the book, but I instead misread the bonus location code from the GPS turn-by-turn listing instead, focusing on the wrong information entirely.. typic how a cascade of individuaklly tiny mistakes combine into a big one.
 This mistake cost me $4,077.

 C03: St. John Colony - Lockhart, TX - $255